Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-\begin{rem*} In general, normal curvature and the Ricci curvature have no strong relations.
-Only in the surface case, these two curvatures are the same.
-Nevertheless, we show, in the appendix, that if the Riemannian metric is a warped product, then Ricci curvature bounds and normal curvature bounds are equivalent. \end{rem*} In the majority of cases, the H\"older continuity of geometric potentials are unknown for nonuniformly hyperbolic systems, especially in higher dimension.
-As an immediate consequence of Theorem \ref{Main-result-2}, we have a partial result for higher dimensional manifolds:
+\begin{rem} In general, radial curvature and Ricci curvature have no strong relationship.
+Only in the surface case are these two curvatures the same.
+Nevertheless, in the appendix, we show that if the Riemannian metric is a warped product, then the Ricci curvature bound and the radial curvature bound hypotheses are equivalent. \end{rem}

+In most cases, the Hölder continuity of geometric potentials is unknown for nonuniformly hyperbolic systems, especially in higher dimensions.
+As an immediate consequence of Theorem \ref{Main-result-2}, we have the following partial result for higher-dimensional manifolds: